 Cut dough into 8-10 pieces.

 Roll one piece on a lightly floured surface into a long rectangle about 1/8 inches thick.

-Spread about one teaspoon of fish mix along one of the shorter ends.
+Spread about one teaspoon of the fish mix along one of the shorter ends.

 Starting from that end, roll as tightly as you can.

-Half way through, tuck the ends in and continue rolling till you get to the other end.
+Halfway through, tuck the ends in and continue rolling until you get to the other end.

-Pinch to seal and place on a tray, seam side down.
+Pinch the dough to seal and place on a tray, seam side down.
 Repeat for the rest of the dough.

 It can also be served with a dipping sauce for seafood